bitcoin-dev-project/bitcoiner-intro-to-rust/13_structs.md

 It's similar to classes in OOP languages, but there's no concept of inheritance or polymorphism here.
 It simply allows you to group together related pieces of data - which can all be of different types - into a single name.
 At a high level, we first define the struct by providing it's name, the names of the different fields and their associated types.
-We then create an instance of the struct by specifying the the values for each field.
+We then create an instance of the struct by specifying the values for each field.
 We can also add methods to a struct by defining functions within an `impl` block.

 Let's create an input struct to group together our related input fields.